Floquet non-Abelian topological charges and edge states

-To address these issues, we investigate a 1D model with three bands and subject to time-periodic quenches.
-Via quaternion charges, we build the phase diagram and identify rich varieties of driving-induced non-Abelian topological insulators and semimetals, with the latter not reported before.
-Strikingly, the tunable Floquet gap at quasienergy $\pi$ creates a new transition path between distinct NATPs [see Figs.~\ref{Lattice Model}(c1)--\ref{Lattice Model}(c6)] and a unique zone for Floquet topological edge modes to appear [see Figs.~\ref{Lattice Model}(b1)--\ref{Lattice Model}(b6)].
-Theoretical relations are further obtained to address the Floquet non-Abelian bulk-edge correspondence.
+To address these issues, we investigate a one-dimensional (1D) model with three bands and subject to time-periodic quenches.
+Via quaternion charges, we build the phase diagram and identify rich varieties of driving-induced non-Abelian topological insulators (NATIs) and semimetals with the latter not reported before.
+Strikingly, the tunable Floquet gap at quasienergy $\pi$ creates a new transition path between distinct NATPs [see Figs.\,\fref{fig1}{1(c1)}--\fref{fig1}{1(c6)}] and a unique zone for Floquet topological edge modes to appear [see Figs.\,\fref{fig1}{1(b1)}--\fref{fig1}{1(b6)}].
+Theoretical rules of Floquet non-Abelian bulk-edge correspondence are further obtained.

-\emph{Model and theory.--}In momentum space $k_x\in[-\pi,\pi]$, the time-periodic Hamiltonian of our Floquet system takes the form (with $\hbar=1$ and $T=2$)
+{\it 2.
+Model and Theory.} In momentum space $k_x\in[-\pi,\pi]$, the time-periodic Hamiltonian of our Floquet system takes the form (with $\hbar=1$ and $T=2$)

 where $\ell\in{\mathbb Z}$, $H_1(k_x)={\rm diag}(s_{AA},s_{BB},s_{CC})$, and